pocomane/brewed-in-the-apocalypse/bita.md

 When an action is more difficult because it can generate serious problems, the scenarist may just point it out, asking if the player are sure to want to continue.
-If the player agrees and the result is a failure, the __Hard move__ may be very very hard.
+If the player agrees and the result is a failure, the __Make the worst happen__ may be very very hard.
 Multiple harms, dying, quests forever closed, etc. Also the trade-off branch could be very bad.

 ```
 Bob - Bart pulls out the guns...